 As many fans had hoped, the season 6 finale did give us the resolution to the case that has been haunting AC-12 for years – the identity of 'H' or 'The Fourth Man'.

 With Ian Buckells now exposed, we've reached the conclusion of a storyline that has been playing out since the drama's very beginning, as was signified at the end of the episode when we saw Ted's evidence wall – complete with mugshots of characters dating back to the first season – being taken down.

 Now, while there's no reason that AC-12 couldn't return with another case, it would certainly take the show into new ground.
 In many ways the revelation of Buckells as the Big Bad seems like a natural endpoint.

-Then there are the issues surrounding the future of AC-12 itself: despite the successful operation, Chief Constable Osborne is pressing ahead unabated with his dismantling of the force's anti-corruption units, and the closing credits reveal that he is placing those close to him – including Patricia Carmichael – in key positions of power.
+Aside from the H of it all, there are the issues surrounding the future of AC-12 itself: despite the successful operation, Chief Constable Osborne is pressing ahead unabated with his dismantling of the force's anti-corruption units, and the closing credits reveal that he is placing those close to him – including Patricia Carmichael – in key positions of power.

 While in some ways this could hint at things being over, we can also look at this as possibly setting up an intriguing seventh season, which could potentially follow Steve, Kate and the (hopefully reinstated) Ted fighting to regain control of the unit.